Place Value And Rounding Quizzes

 Understanding Place Value

-• Decimals: Tenths, hundredths, thousandths, etc.
+• Decimals: Tenths, hundredths, thousandths, ten-thousandths, etc.

 • Examples: